How to do pull-ups on a bar

 Band assisted pull-ups

-Using resistance bands for pull-up assistance is a cheap and effective technique to building up pull-up strength.
+Using resistance bands for pull-up assistance is a cheap and effective technique for building up pull-up strength.

-Resistance bands are available in various sizes and thickness to help support your body weight to make the exercise possible.
-Simply 'choke' the resistance band to a pull-up bar or gymnastics rings (over the anchor point and pull the band back through itself) and place your knee/knees into the band loop.
+Resistance bands are available in various sizes and thicknesses to help support your body weight to make the exercise easier to perform.
+Simply 'choke' the resistance band to a pull-up bar or gymnastics rings (pass over the bar and pull the band back through itself) and place your knee or knees into the band loop.

-As you get stronger you can use the lighter resistance bands for less support.
-Also note that you can control the amount of assistance offered by the band by altering the length.
-The shorter the band, the more resistance is applied.
-You can wrap the band around the bar more times before 'choking' to control the band length.
+As you get stronger you can use lighter resistance bands for less support.
+You can also control the amount of assistance given by the band by altering the length - the shorter the band, the more resistance is applied.
+To do this, simply wrap the band around the bar more times before 'choking' to control the band length.

 Adding additional weight to pull-ups is an obvious way of increasing the intensity of the exercise.

-There are a few different techniques to adding weight to the pull-up:
+There are a few different techniques for adding weight to the pull-up: